Rahul-Manshani/planets/README.md

 # planets
-This repository reflects the Carpentries course on git I Tina.
-I made some changes
+This repository reflects the Carpentries course on git This is Tina.
+I made some  more changes....